GreenBlackSky/Client_server_test/README.md

 * commands module represents... commands!
 Commands, that user gives to client.

 Although, these components are quite naive, they are designed to be replaceble.
 Query-handling in ClientHandler can be improved by using Celery.
-Sqlite as database, TUI as user interface, TCP for networking - any of this components can be replaced by more mature solution.
+JSON as database, TUI as user interface, TCP for networking - any of this components can be replaced by more mature solution.